manuelangladatort/website/content/publication/Anglada-Tort_2022_Sing1/index.md

 # Summary.
 An optional shortened abstract.
-summary: "We study how oral transmission shapes the evolution of melodies passed from one singer to the next."
+summary: "Proceedings of the Annual Meeting of the Cognitive Science Society (CogSci), 44 (44)."

 tags:
 categories: